Are you looking for a delicious lamb burger recipe? Try out this tasty recipe for “aussie lamb burger” from the experts at Ally Kitchen!

 No one celebrates burgers better than Girl Carnivore, AND May is ‘burger month’!
 You definitely want to swing by this website because there are lots of great burger recipes, AND there is a giveaway if it’s the month of May, Burger Month!
 Lots of creative foodies join in creating their most decadent burgers.
 And, I’m telling you some of them are outrageously amazing!
-This burger month doesn’t happen unless there are great brands who support this adventure, so check them out when you visit the Girl Carnivore site to enter this year’s giveaway!
+This burger month doesn’t happen unless there are great brands that support this adventure, so check them out when you visit the Girl Carnivore site to enter this year’s giveaway!

 I like mine simple with just a few splashes.
-Nothing fancy because I want to taste that great char grilled burger and not be distracted by other textures and flavors that might over shadow my juicy burger!
-Plus, I want to be able to give that burger a littl’ smoosh, open my mouth wide and take that first bite.
+Nothing fancy because I want to taste that fantastic chargrilled burger and not be distracted by other textures and flavors that might overshadow my juicy burger!
+Plus, I want to give that burger a little’ smoosh, open my mouth wide, and take that first bite.

-Why did I choose lamb for these lamb burgers, and, in particular, Aussie lamb.
+Why did I choose lamb for these lamb burgers, and, in particular, Aussie lamb?
 Well, first of all, this is a sponsored post.
 That means I’m being paid for this post.
 But, I don’t partner with any brand unless I believe in and trust their product.
 I mean how else could I write something about it unless I was convinced it’s good stuff.
 This lamb from down under is, as their website explains, “free-range and naturally fed on our abundant pasturelands, so it’s mild tasting and naturally lean and tender.
 Plus, Aussie Lamb is free of artificial additives and hormone growth promotants — a pure product of its pure environment.”

 This ‘lamb burger night’ was so so so much fun.
 Just a small group of us eating outdoors laughing, sipping wine, telling big tale stories, listening to oldies but goodies music and knowing that life really is dang good!
 Yes, you want to #OwnYourParty and #BeAussome as much as you can.
 So make it happen.
 Deck out that table.
 Call some friends.
 Get ready to make meals turn into memorable experiences!